42BV/rest-convention/05-pagination-querying.md

 Most of the time the user is not interested to browse through a large paginated list of all data present on the server.
-To allow the user to find information he/she is looking for, it is possible to provide query parameters to narrow the results.
+To allow the user to find information he/she is looking for, it is possible to provide search parameters to narrow the results.

 For example, if our Car resource has a make and a model and the user is only interested in finding Hyundai cars, the following request is be make: